 Our partners

-We rely on New Zealand and offshore partners to deliver our aid programme.
-These include partner country governments, international & regional organisations, other donors, non-government organisations
+We rely on New Zealand and offshore partners to deliver the IDC Programme.
+These include partner country governments, international & regional organisations and non-government organisations

 On this page